AWSEC2RunInstancesRequest

 var metadataOptions: AWSEC2InstanceMetadataOptionsRequest? { get set }

-• The minimum number of instances to launch.
-If you specify a minimum that is more instances than Amazon EC2 can launch in the target Availability Zone, Amazon EC2 launches no instances.
+The minimum number of instances to launch.
+If you specify a value that is more capacity than Amazon EC2 can provide in the target Availability Zone, Amazon EC2 does not launch any instances.

 Declaration